ikunetwork/WhitePaper/README.md

 - `permissionlessLicense` threshold
 - 1st priority to upgrade to clinical trial subject
 - Access to medicine upon regulatory approval at a discounted (or free) rate [FN: compliant to jurisdiction]
-- RSTx DC right to perform work including **Voting rights to release funding for next stage of RST roadmap**, remove PI, etc.
+- `RST[x]DC` right to perform work including **Voting rights to release funding for next stage of RST roadmap**, remove PI, etc.

-R&D data will be made available to `RST[x]` holders and updated by the `RST[x]` team through the IN infrastructure on an ongoing basis.
-RSTx R&D data will be de-identified and stored on IPFS.
-Access to the data and and specific RSTx DC will be made available with possession of a minimum, predetermined RST threshold and private key, unless otherwise made public thru IKU.
-A transaction involving RST is the cryptographic validation of rights transfer to RST hashed data, timestamped by the blockchain.
+R&D data will be made available to `RST[x]` holders and updated by the `RST[x]DC` team through the IN infrastructure on an ongoing basis. `RST[x]DC` R&D data will be de-identified and stored on IPFS.
+Access to the data and and specific `RST[x]DC` will be made available with possession of a minimum, predetermined `RST[x]` threshold and private key, unless otherwise made public thru IKU.
+A transaction involving `RST[x]` is the cryptographic validation of rights transfer to `RST[x]` hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on IPFS at a given point in time, protecting against reasons for litigation.

-### Smart Contract for RST Token
+### `RST[x]` Smart Contract

 ```solidity